ChanwooLe2/ChanwooLe2.github.io/_pages/about.md

 Chanwoo has several years of experience in the field in 3D printing and continuously seeks to expand the number of machines he can operate.

 * Fused Filament Fabrication (FFF)
+* Fusion 360
+* SOLIDWORKS

 ## Notable Experiences

 Ever since he was a highschool student, Chanwoo has sought to apply education into the real world in any way possible.
 Some of his more notable experiences are listed below.

 * Integrity Precision Products
-   * In this metal fastener manufacturing company, Chanwoo has worked as a part-time student intern to learn how to operate various measuring tools like a shadowgram and, mainly, the CNC steel milling machine.
+   * In this metal fastener manufacturing company, Chanwoo has worked as a part-time student assistant to learn how to operate various measuring tools like a shadowgram and, mainly, the CNC steel milling machine.
+* iPhone Repair Cafe
+   * At his father's company that focuses on repairing broken iPhones, Chanwoo worked as a part-time student assistant to examine issues with phones and explaining the problem and repair process.
 * Dong Research Lab
    * At Vanderbilt University, Chanwoo delves deeper into his interest in robotics to conduct research on microrobotics and, specifically, a dual locomotive swimming robot that can be used for underwater exploration.